YinJC/uk-tex-faq/FAQ-inst-miktexstar.md

----
-layout: page
-title: Installation using MiKTeX package manager
+# Installation using MiKTeX package manager
----